 Jump to:

 Whipped cream is the perfect topping for so many dishes!
-From ice cream to pancakes, this fluffy, creamy topping can really make a dish special.
-My family likes to joke that pie is merely a serving vessel for the true star, whipped cream.
+This fluffy, creamy topping can really make a dish special, from ice cream to pancakes.
+My family jokes that pie is merely a serving vessel for the true star, whipped cream.

 I love to make my whipped cream from scratch instead of buying whipped topping from the store.
-The flavor is so much better as it is just cream, sugar, and vanilla without any extra chemicals.
+The flavor is so much better; it is just cream, sugar, and vanilla without extra chemicals.

 There is only one problem with homemade whipped cream: It isn't as stable as store-bought.
-Over time the liquid separates from the cream.
-This process is called weeping, and it can result in a messy, soggy dessert.
+Over time, the liquid separates from the cream.
+This process is called weeping, which can result in a messy, soggy dessert.

 Thankfully, it is an easy fix!
-By adding just one simple ingredient, the whipped cream can be stabilized where it holds up just as well as store-bought.
+By adding just one simple ingredient, the whipped cream can be stabilized so that it holds up just as well as store-bought.
 This ingredient doesn't change the flavor at all!
-It is delicious and now we have whipped cream that we can use for a variety of things.
+It is delicious, and now we have whipped cream that we can use for a variety of things.

-This works for plain whipped cream, and also flavored varieties like Cinnamon and Caramel Cream.
+This works for plain whipped cream and flavored varieties like Cinnamon and Caramel Cream.

 Heavy Cream - You may have seen both heavy cream and whipping cream at the store.
-Heavy cream has more milk fat (36%, instead of the 30% that whipping cream has) so it makes whipped cream that is thicker, richer, and holds its shape longer.
-Since we are making stabilized whipped cream we want heavy cream.
+Heavy cream has more milk fat (36%, instead of the 30% that whipping cream has), so it makes whipped cream thicker and richer and holds its shape longer.
+Since we are making stabilized whipped cream, we want heavy cream.

 Sugar - It seems everyone has their favorite sweetener that they like to use for whipped cream.
 Powdered sugar does help with stabilization, but I prefer the taste of granulated sugar.
 Use whichever you prefer.
 It is an equal substitution.

-Cream of Tartar - This is the magic ingredient that stabilizes the whipped cream.
-Cream of tartar keeps the protein molecules in the cream in place, which provides structure to the water and air bubbles in the whipped cream, holding them together instead of allowing the water to seep out.
+Cream of Tartar is the magic ingredient that stabilizes whipped cream.
+It keeps the protein molecules in the cream in place, which provides structure to the water and air bubbles in the whipped cream, holding them together instead of allowing the water to seep out.

 Other Ways to Stabilize Whipped Cream

-- Cornstarch - 1 tablespoon of cornstarch can be added per cup of cream.
-This works in a similar way as the cream of tartar does, but it will make the whipped cream just a little bit grainy.
+- Cornstarch - One tablespoon of cornstarch can be added per cup of cream.
+This works in a similar way as cream of tartar, but it will make the whipped cream just a little bit grainy.

-- Gelatin - This is the method many bakers use, as it lasts the longest.
-It also takes the longest to prepare, which is why it is not my preferred method.
+- Gelatin - Many bakers use gelatin, as it lasts the longest.
+However, it also takes the longest to prepare, which is why it is not my preferred method.
 I like easy!
-But if you need your whipped cream to hold up under hot temperatures, or to fill a cake, whipped cream stabilized with gelatin is the right choice.
+But if you need your whipped cream to hold up under hot temperatures or to fill a cake, whipped cream stabilized with gelatin is the right choice.

 Tip for the Fluffiest Whipped Cream